ISO 9001:2015 Certification

-Attention to quality, performances and well-being: those characteristics are guaranteed by several certifications.
-We believe that it is important to let people know how committed we are in delivering more than just a simple product.
+Attention to quality, performance and well-being: those characteristics are ensured by Casagrande through ISO 9001:2015 certification.
+We firmly believe that it is important to let people know how committed we are in delivering more than just a simple product.

 Casagrande S.p.a. (hereinafter CASAGRANDE) has adopted an Organisational and Management Model (pursuant to (It.)
 Legislative Decree 231/01) whose purpose is to draw up a set of rules and controls suitable for preventing unlawful conduct by companies and their employees in the performance of work.
 The Model can be considered effectively implemented only if it provides for a disciplinary system suitable for sanctioning the failure to comply with the measures indicated therein.